A global issue. A crisis in Kenya

 - We collaborate with other animal focussed organisations to learn from their experiences.

 - We alerted the World Organisation for Animal Health (OIE) and the Food and Agriculture Organization of the United Nations to get the issue on the worldwide agenda.

 Brooke wants to raise awareness of the trade and its devastating impact on donkeys and their owners.

 To mark World Animal Day 2019, we produced a policy brief with recommendations for policymakers NGOs and researchers, and a research report that outlines the effects of the trade on people's livelihoods in Kenya.
-You can download both at the bottom of this page, and share this page with the social buttons at the top to spread the word.
+You can download both at the bottom of this page.

 To spread the word, please share our stories of tackling the donkey skin trade, from our YouTube channel.
 You can also donate below.